open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 ### Layer configuration

-Configure your custom layer inside the [map configuration](#md:map-configuration) by using the OpenLayers [`Layer`](https://openlayers.org/en/latest/apidoc/module-ol_layer_Layer-Layer.html) as `layer` property.
+Configure your custom layer inside the [Map configuration](#md:map-configuration) by using the OpenLayers [`Layer`](https://openlayers.org/en/latest/apidoc/module-ol_layer_Layer-Layer.html) as `layer` property.

-Always use the provided Layer Model to access the layer initially.
+Always use the provided layer model to access the layer initially.
 Use `.olLayer` only, when the raw instance is required, e.g. set opacity.

 To access specific layers use the Layer Collection methods, e.g. `getAllLayers`, `getBaseLayers`, `getOperationalLayers`.
 Layers should not be manually removed from the map via `.olMap`.
 Only use `removeLayerById` to remove a layer.

-Example implementation of a layer configuration.
+Example: Simple implementation of a layer configuration.

 ```ts
 // YOUR-APP/MapConfigProviderImpl.ts